sina-mohebbi/MachineSense/ml/README.md

 python evaluate_per_id_tflite.py
 ```

-Uses the exact same train/validation/test split as `train.py`.
-The headline metric is
+Uses the same train/validation/test split as `train.py`.
+The headline metric is the
-the **macro-average AUC** (the unweighted mean of each ID's own AUC) — not a pooled
+macro-average AUC, meaning the unweighted mean of each ID's own AUC, rather than a
-ranking across models.
-Each per-ID autoencoder is trained independently, so their
+pooled ranking across models.
+Each per-ID autoencoder is trained independently, so
-reconstruction-error scales differ; ranking raw scores from different models against
+their reconstruction-error scales differ, and ranking raw scores from different
-each other is not meaningful (a naive pooled-ranking AUC is also reported, but only
+models against each other is not meaningful.
+A naive pooled-ranking AUC is also
-for reference — it can look worse even when every individual model improved, purely
+reported for reference, but it can look worse even when every individual model
+improved, purely because of that scale mismatch.

-from scale mismatch).
-Macro-average is also the metric that matches real deployment:
+Macro-average is also the metric that matches real deployment.
+One physical ESP32
-one physical ESP32 monitors one physical machine, so it only ever ranks its own
+monitors one physical machine, so it only ever ranks its own scores against its own
-scores against its own threshold, never against another machine's.
+threshold, never against another machine's.

 Artifacts land under `artifacts/per_id/<id>/` (own `model.keras`,
 `normalization.npz`, `model_int8.tflite`, `model_data.cc` with variable name